newsuk/times-components/packages/ssr/README.md

 * Publish : potentially we want to look at using this as our source of truth for server-side rendering, this would mean exporting and publishing the code to be used by render, so it's "all the same code"

-* Article Page: we should also add the article page

-* Ad Config: add something appropriate

 * Bundle Size: we bundle packages on CI in master, we could then bundle here and lint for excessively sized bundles